 An applicant must submit its application through the Grants Management System (GMS), which provides support for the application, award, and management of awards at OJP.
 Each applicant entity must register in GMS for each specific funding opportunity.
 Although the registration and submission deadlines are the same, OJP urges each applicant entity to register promptly, especially if this is the first time the applicant is using the system.
-Find complete instructions on how to register and submit an application in GMS at www.oip.gov/gmscbt/.
-An applicant that experiences technical difficulties during this process should email GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), 24 hours every day, including during federal holidays.
+Find complete instructions on how to register and submit an application in GMS at www.ojp.gov/gmscbt/.
+An applicant that experiences technical difficulties during this process should email GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), available 24 hours a day, 7 days a week, including during federal holidays.
 OJP recommends that each applicant register promptly to prevent delays in submitting an application package by the deadline.

 Note on File Types: GMS does not accept executable file types as application attachments.
-These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfg," ".dat," ".db," ".dbf," ".dll," ".ini," ".log," ".ora," ".sys," and ".zip."
+These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfq," ".dat," ".db," ".dbf," ".dll," ".ini," ".loq," ".ora," ".sys,"